dbt-labs/docs.getdbt.com/website/docs/faqs/project/dbt-source-freshness.md

 ---
 title: Are the results of freshness stored anywhere?
-Description: “How to access Source Freshness results”
+Description: "How to access Source Freshness results"
-sidebar_label: ‘Accessing Source Freshness results’
+sidebar_label: 'Accessing Source Freshness results'
 id: dbt-source-freshness

 ---